adyshake/adyshake.github.io/_posts/2019-01-09-now-january.md

 Over the last year and a half, I've been trying to back off from my phone and the internet as much as I can.
 I question the utility of social networks every day, the signal to noise ratio is just too low.
-The hardest part of getting out of the Facebook ecosystem for me would be Instagram (and also WhatsApp, but it's still far more useful than what IG offers).
+The hardest part of getting out of the Facebook ecosystem for me would be Instagram (and WhatsApp, but it's still far more useful than what IG offers).
 I'm planning--yet another--a digital detox for 30 days.
 As I mentioned, this isn't my first rodeo, I've tried multiple variations of the detox and failed.
 Almost always because I promise myself that I will use social networks as tools and not a way to be content with boredom.
 You'd be surprised as to how a decent UX job and red notifications can hook you back in so quickly.
 Damn you variable rewards.

-My main focus for this year are:
+The things I want to focus on for this year are:
 * Break into the freelance industry
 * Read 2 books a month
 * Quit social media for good this time